GAOCheryl/QF5214_2025_G8/TeamOne/README.md

   - **Script Modifications:**
     - The script has been modified to include `input()` prompts for the company names and the output filename.
     - Each time the code runs, a user interaction dialog appears for entering the desired company list and file name.
-    - This modification is designed to allow the simultaneous execution of scripts with different config.ini files, different company name lists, and different output file names.
+    - This modification is designed to allow the simultaneous execution of scripts with different config.ini files, different company name lists, and different output file names on diffrent VMs.
   - **Execution Method:**
     - The script runs within a Docker container on Alibaba Cloud ECS.
     - The Docker image is built as described in the Dockerfile.